neri/maystorm/README.md

 # My OS

-My first toy OS written in Rust.
+A toy OS written in Rust, one version of which is about 20,000 lines of code and supports multitasking, windows, WebAssembly runtime, and simple applications.

 ## Feature